| Metric | This Period | Prior Year Period | YoY |

 ※ Source: Company compilation

-This report is an AI-generated financial analysis document produced by analyzing XBRL financial statement data.
-It is not a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the firm based on public financial statements.
-Investment decisions are your responsibility; consult professionals as necessary before acting.
+This report was automatically generated by AI analyzing XBRL financial statement data to produce an earnings analysis.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the firm based on publicly disclosed financial statements.
+Investment decisions are your responsibility; please consult a professional advisor as necessary.